Digital Nomad Life in Brazil

 We asked people in Brazil if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Brazil, it is important to be aware of the cultural norms when interacting with people and engaging in activities.
 When conversing, it is considered impolite to be too direct or speak in a loud tone.
 It is important to research and understand the local customs before arriving in the country, especially if you are traveling for business as Brazilian business culture operates differently than other countries.
 Standing uncomfortably close to people and making physical contact, such as a hug or kiss, is often deemed inappropriate.
 Additionally, it is important to be aware of and abide by the conservative dress code and customs that apply in both social and professional contexts.
-Finally, it is important to be aware of Brazil's national holidays and other special observances and be respectful of their importance to the local people," said one person in Brazil.
+Finally, it is important to be aware of Brazil's national holidays and other special observances and be respectful of their importance to the local people," explained one expat living in Brazil.

 Get Quote